Why Siblings Matter in the Neurodiverse Family Journey

 Open and Age-Appropriate Communication is Key

-How to talk to young children about Autism or ADHD
+How to Explain Autism or ADHD to Young Children

 📘 *Learn more: *What is Autism?

-Create an environment where siblings feel safe asking questions.
-Normalise a wide range of emotions—including frustration, embarrassment, and sadness.
+Create a safe space where siblings feel free to ask questions.
+Acknowledge a wide range of emotions—including confusion, frustration, and sadness—to help them process their experiences.

-Let them know it’s okay to feel conflicted.
-Validating emotions helps build trust and encourages children to continue opening up.
+Let siblings know it's perfectly normal to feel conflicted.
+Validating their emotions fosters trust and encourages them to keep sharing their thoughts and feelings.

 Strategies to Support Siblings Emotionally and Socially

-Knowledge is power.
-Encourage siblings to learn about Autism or ADHD, fostering both empathy and a sense of agency.
+Encourage siblings to learn about Autism or ADHD, creating a sense of empowerment and fostering empathy.
+Knowledge can be profoundly liberating.

 📘 Explore: *Parent Courses